aorinevo/nyc-node-demo-reappsjs/README.md

   - Updates pom.xml with paths to macysCSS, macysJS, and macysTemplates.
 * In Apache:
   - Adds cert/key files to cert directory in /etc/apache2/cert (if cert directory does not exist, reapps.js creates it).
-  - Adds proxy.conf to /etc/apache2/other (if proxy.conf exist, reapps.js replaces its contents with the contents of the compiled proxy.js template).
+  - Adds bcom-httpd-vhosts.conf to /etc/apache2/other (if the file exist and the user wants the file to be overwritten, pass the flag `--force`).
   - Updates hosts file.
   - Updates httpd-ssl in /etc/apache2/extra.
 * In home directory: